-Kenroku-en is a true Japanese garden established already in the XVIIth century in Kanazawa, Japan.
+Kenroku-en is an authentic Japanese garden established already in the XVIIth century in Kanazawa, Japan.
 It is one of the three oldest gardens in Japan.
 Its name translated into English means the Six Attributes Garden.
-Those six attributes of a perfect landscape are: spaciousness, seclusion, artifice, antiquity, waterways, and panoramas.
+Those six attributes of a perfect landscape are spaciousness, seclusion, artifice, antiquity, waterways, and panoramas.
 All of them are true for this place.

-We spent there a nice Saturday morning.
-We tried to be exact at the opening hour at its gates so that we can make some photos in the morning light still before the garden crowds up.
-Indeed around noon it filled in with visitors, who in the vast majority were Japanese.
+We arrived there on a hot and sunny Saturday morning exact at the opening hour.
+We wanted to take some photos in the morning light still before the garden crowds up.
+Indeed around noon, it filled in with visitors, who in the vast majority were Japanese.

-Up to that moment my only notion of a Japanese style of a garden was that it is full of trees not allowed to grow high and cut bonsai like.
-Later on during our stay in Japan we visited at least three other bigger gardens and also saw some small gardens surrounding tiny Japanese houses.
+My only notion of a Japanese style of a garden was that it is full of trees not allowed to grow high and cut bonsai like.
+Later on, during our stay in Japan, we visited at least three other bigger gardens and also saw some small gardens surrounding tiny Japanese houses.
 Those small gardens were indeed full of bonsai cut trees.
-Being not a specialist in gardening I can only imagine that the trees are cut so just to fit into a small space.
+Being not a specialist in gardening, I can only imagine that the trees are cut so just to fit into a small space.

-The Kenroku-en is however a very spacious garden.
-Trees are cut, but it is more to give them a shape and remove dry branches but for sure not to keep them small.
-Old trees were supported with huge wooden poles (compare pictures).
-During our stay in Japan we saw many times this technique utilised to support trees, usually pines.
-However, many other trees in Kenroku-en seemed to be left as they are.
+The Kenroku-en is big and spacious.
+Trees are cut, but it is more to give them a shape and remove dry branches.
+For sure, it is not to keep them small.
+Old pines are supported by huge wooden poles (compare pictures).
+A technique we already saw in Japan many times.
+Many other trees in Kenroku-en seemed to be, however, left to grow naturally.

-Bushes with colourful leaves and blossom provided the landscape for other colours mainly pink or red.
+Bushes with colorful leaves and blossom provided the landscape for other colors, mainly pink or red.
 All walkways were plastered with small stones and sometimes fenced with bamboo poles.

 For a longer comment on the Japanese gardens we saw in Japan and a photo gallery, please visit >>>